-She and her mom are teaching her girls Spanish, and her dad "still doesn't even speak English," Mendes said, so Esmeralda and Amada pretty much have to practice their español with their abuelo.
+She said that she and her mom were teaching her girls Spanish, and since her dad, Juan Carlos Méndez, "still doesn't even speak English," Esmeralda and Amada would also practice their español with their abuelo.

 "He's been here for so long!"
 Mendes, whose parents emigrated from Cuba to Miami, where she was born, told E!
 News.
 "I remember thinking it was uncool when I was in high school and now I've totally crossed over and I'm like, 'Dad, this is so cool.
 This is pretty badass!'"

-They usually celebrate Thanksgiving and Christmas locally, and once again the plan was to have Gosling's family visit from Canada.
+They usually celebrate Thanksgiving and Christmas locally, and the Gosling family visits from Canada.

 "And it's just a big fun party," Mendes described a typical Gosling-Mendes holiday extravaganza.
 "It kind of always feels like a holiday because we get together so often...but the traditions are pretty basic.
 It's just a lot of food, maybe someone gets mad at someone else, maybe someone ends up crying—and definitely ends up making up—and then we're celebrating."